Dennis Ruprecht: Early life and education

-Ruprecht was born on May 15, 1999, in Littleton, New Hampshire, and grew up in Bath, New Hampshire.
-He graduated from Woodsville High School in 2017, and that same year was chosen for the United States Senate Youth Program.
-After graduating from Woodsville High School, Ruprecht enrolled at the University of New Hampshire where he was a member of Phi Mu Delta.
-Ruprecht then briefly attended Saint Michael's College before transferring to Plymouth State University where he graduated summa cum laude with a Bachelor of Arts in political science and a minor in sustainability in 2021.
-He later attended the University of Idaho College of Law in Moscow, Idaho but did not graduate.
+After graduating from Woodsville High School, Ruprecht enrolled at the University of New Hampshire where he was a member of Phi Mu Delta and the UNH Student Senate.
+Ruprecht then briefly attended Saint Michael's College before transferring to Plymouth State University where he graduated summa cum laude with a Bachelor of Arts in political science in 2021.

 New Hampshire House of Representatives

 Electoral history

 Ruprecht first ran for election to the New Hampshire House of Representatives to represent the Grafton 15th district in 2018.
 He won in the general election on November 6, 2018, with 54.8% of the vote.
 Ruprecht was first elected at the age of 19, and was the youngest currently-serving member of the House at the time that he was sworn in.
+He credited Senator Bernie Sanders for inspiring him to become involved in politics.

 In 2020, Ruprecht was re-elected to the New Hampshire House of Representatives to represent the Grafton 3rd district on November 3, receiving 53.4% of the vote.

 Tenure

 Ruprecht served in the New Hampshire House of Representatives from December 5, 2018, until stepping down on December 17, 2021.
 Ruprecht resigned due to having moved out of his district to Vermont.
+In 2021 he was selected as a NewDEAL leader.

 During the 2019 legislative session, he helped repeal the death penalty in New Hampshire by voting to override a gubernatorial veto of legislation abolishing its use in the state.

 Ruprecht was a member of the House Committee on Fish and Game and Marine Resources.
+He received an “A” rating from the wildlife advocacy group Voices of Wildlife in New Hampshire.